 You might think it’s going to save you gas.
 But it’s the opposite!
 Putting your car in neutral while driving downhill actually puts you in danger.
 It reduces your ability to control the vehicle and we are sure that this is the last thing you want.

-Besides, it’s harmful for your transmission, which can cost a lot to repair.
+Besides, it’s harmful to your transmission, which can cost a lot to repair.

 4. Don’t engage the neutral gear while stuck in traffic or while waiting for a green light.